 However, as an industry, we still need more patient outcome data to be published to further unpack these trend lines and observations.
 What we do know for certain is that inside each and every Concierge Medicine office is opportunity to connect a patient with a physician who desires to have a relationship with his community.

-“If you are going to build a business and ultimately a great medical practice, that injured, insured, uninsured and other people want to be a part of … you have to be ready if they actually show up.” ~Michael Tetreault, Editor, Concierge Medicine Today; The DocPreneur: 37 Healthy Habits of Entrepreneurial Physicians We’ve Observed Over The Past Decade. — Fall 2017
+“If you are going to build a business and ultimately a great medical practice, that injured, insured, uninsured and other people want to be a part of … you have to be ready if they actually show up.” ~Michael Tetreault, Editor, Concierge Medicine Today; The DocPreneur: New Strategies For Doctors To Enjoy The Practice of Medicine.

 However, Patients Are Keenly Aware At How Traditional Healthcare Practices, Physicians, Insurance Companies and Others Have Treated Them In The Past.

-We hear from and receive DAILY inquiries from new and prospective patients seeking the care and supervision of a Concierge Medicine and Direct Care Doctor … and, when we surveyed 1,000 of them, we found the following:
+We hear from and receive DAILY inquiries from new and prospective patients seeking the care and supervision of a Concierge Medicine and Direct Care Doctor … and, when we surveyed them we found the following:

 For those prospective consumers still on the fence and casually observing Concierge Medicine there lies a challenge and an opportunity.